 The Alpine Edelweiss has leaves, like the bloom, are covered with short white hair, which gives them a felty look.
 These fluffy hairs protect the plant from cold and strong UV rays in the mountains

-The fluffy, bright white flowers of Edelweiss are legendary.
+The fluffy, bright white flowers of the Edelweiss are legendary.
 Edelweiss blossoms are extremely durable, which earns it the nickname “Eternal Flower”

 The inconspicuous tubular flowers are surrounded by a hairy star of pointed white, irregularly long bracts in variable numbers.
 The special feature of the Edelweiss flower is its silvery shine.
 This is caused by the reflection of many thousands of tiny air bubbles in the woolly hairs on the bracts.
 The silvery-white shimmer attracts nectar-searching pollinator insects such as flies and beetles.
 The actual flowering time is June to September.

 Some Edelweiss can be found isolated with a size of up to twelve centimeters.
-These are gigantic Edelweiss blooms, which are popularly referred to as “Edelweisskönige” or Kings of the Edelweiss.
+These are gigantic Edelweiss blooms, which are referred to as “Edelweisskönige” or Kings of the Edelweiss.

 Location and Soil